liferay/liferay-docs/userGuide/en/chapters/04-configuring-liferay-applications.markdown

 the portlet to a page, configure the portlet, or view the portlet.
 To set these permissions, go to the *Configuration* menu and click on *Permissions*.
 This shows you a table of roles defined in the portal.
 Use the check boxes to grant certain permissions to different roles.
-Click *Submit* after you have made your selections.
+Click *Submit* after you've made your selections.

 Beyond this, specific permissions are generally defined for specific